Blackouts are nothing new, but some events can occur like storms that will lead to prolonged periods of power interruption.

 Liquid propane is mainly stored in large tanks that are either above the ground or buried underground.
 These tanks usually have a capacity of between 250 – 1000 gallons.

-The workload on the generator like powering major appliances like refrigerators and air conditioners will obviously affect the amount of fuel it consumes.
+The workload on the generator will obviously affect the amount of fuel it consumes.
 Once the propane is depleted from the tanks, the generator will stop.
 Having a bigger tank will give your generator more running time.
 The same applies to diesel-run generators.

 Oil to Cool and Lubricate the Engine